Foods to Avoid with Diverticulitis

 You might also want to cut fatty foods from your diet if you’ve been diagnosed with diverticulitis.
 Why?
 Because they can worsen gut issues like nausea and vomiting.
 Some people might even experience diarrhea symptoms.

 Instead of frying your food, try baking, boiling or steaming it.
-You should also opt for lean proteins like poultry, at least until your diverticulitis symptoms disappear.
+You should also opt for lean proteins like poultry until diverticulitis symptoms disappear.

 7. High FODMAP Foods